 Explore the Pacific Coast region of Mexico here.

-There is so much for families to explore in Puerto Vallarta.
+There is so many unique things to do in Puerto Vallarta with kids.
 The city’s interesting history is worth diving into.
 But you can also dive into the city’s surrounding natural marine wonders too!

 If you’re planning to visit Puerto Vallarta with kids, you really need to plan for a second trip as well!
 After your first visit, you will most certainly want to come back again.

 Have you visited Puerto Vallarta with kids?
-What was your experience like?
+What are your tips for things to do in Puerto Vallarta with kids?
 Drop us a comment on our Facebook page.

 Enjoy this post?
 Take a look at our ideas for a beach vacation in Mexico: